RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 - Authentication - The server or client makes sure that it communicates with an authorized entity.

-When you enable TLS for a database or CRDB, encryption is enforced on either all communications or only communications between clusters, and RS sends its certificate to clusters and clients for authentication to the database or CRDB.
-You can also configure a database or CRDB to require authentication with a certificate for traffic received from clusters or clients.
+When you enable TLS for a database or Active-Active database, encryption is enforced on either all communications or only communications between clusters, and RS sends its certificate to clusters and clients for authentication to the database or Active-Active database.
+You can also configure a database or Active-Active database to require authentication with a certificate for traffic received from clusters or clients.

 Related topics: